 Money, Logistics and Enjoyment must be high on the list.

-Most people have a limited supply of money to live and therefore how they use it is important to them.
-Priorities in their life will change and therefore what they feel is valuable enough to spend their money will also change.
-If their financial circumstance changes, so too will their priorities and values.
+People have a limited supply of money to live.
+Therefore how they use it is important to them.
+Priorities in their life will change and so will what they view is valuable enough to spend their money on.
+If their financial circumstance changes, so do their priorities and values.

-In this century lives have become increasingly fast and busy, so much so that many people have an activity scheduled for everyday of the week.
-If one activity needs to change, the logistics of trying to make that change can become difficult to the degree that the activity in question may not be able to be continued.
+In this century lives have become increasingly fast and busy.
+So much so that many people have an activity scheduled for everyday of the week.
+If one activity needs to change, the logistics of trying to make that change can become difficult.
+Sometimes 0to the degree that the activity in question may not be able to be continued.

-We now live in a society where the expectation is for things to happen not just quickly but often instantly.
+We live in a society where the expectation is for things to happen not just quickly but often instantly.
 Our use of technology, including wearable technology reinforces that.
 The need for entertainment and enjoyment is also an extremely strong expectation.
-Why stick at an activity if we don’t get much enjoyment from it, there are lots of other things we could replace it with.
+Why stick at an activity if we don’t get much enjoyment from it?
+There are lots of other things we could replace it with.

 How does this relate to Music Lessons and how we teach?